11 RISK FACTORS OF WHIPLASH – PART FOUR

 Whiplash is a neck injury caused by forceful, uncontrolled neck movements.
-This type of injury is commonly experienced during a motor vehicle collision, but may also result from other trauma.
+This type of injury is commonly experienced during a motor vehicle collision,

 This series will identify 11 commonly seen risk factors that contribute to whiplash injuries.
-We have divided the risk factors into “human (part one and part two),” “vehicular,” and “collision” categories.
+We have divided the risk factors into “human (part one and part two),”

 REAR-END VS. OTHER POINTS OF IMPACT

 The point of impact is a factor in risk assessment of collisions.
-While large proportions of collisions involve frontal crashes, the risk of whiplash injuries is higher in rear-impact collisions.
+While large proportions of collisions involve frontal crashes, the risk of whiplash injuries

-One study found that individuals in rear-impact crashes are exposed to a more complex and unnatural neck movement upon being hit.
-They may experience a rapid change in direction of the head within a fraction of a second.
-Additionally, rear end collisions often cause the head to strike the head restraint, which may lead to further injury.
+rapid change in direction of the head within a fraction of a second.
+Additionally, rear end collisions often cause the head to strike the head restraint,

 IMPACT BY VEHICLE OF GREATER MASS

 The likelihood of experiencing whiplash may increase when a person has a collision with a vehicle larger than his or her own vehicle.
-In general, the relative mass between two colliding vehicles is an important determinant of the outcome of a crash.
-Since a vehicle with a larger mass transfers more energy to a smaller vehicle, injuries, including whiplash, may be more likely and more significant to occupants in the smaller vehicle.
+In general, the relative

 This concludes the 11 Whiplash Risk Factors series.